bgreenwell/investr/README.md

 ### Estimating the 50% lethal dose in binomial regression

-In binomial regression, the estimated lethal dose corresponding to a specifi probability $p$ of death is often referred to as $LD_p$. `invest` obtains an estimate of $LD_p$ by inverting the fitted mean response on the link scale.
+In binomial regression, the estimated lethal dose corresponding to a specif probability $p$ of death is often referred to as $LD_p$. `invest` obtains an estimate of $LD_p$ by inverting the fitted mean response on the link scale.
 Similarly, by default, a confidence interval for $LD_p$ is obtained by inverting a confidence interval for the response on the link scale.
 ```r
 library(investr)